libp2p/specs/http/peer-id-auth.md

 ## Introduction

 This spec defines one way of authenticating Peer IDs over HTTP using a challenge-response scheme.
+The authentication scheme is called `Libp2p-PeerID``

 ## Mutual Client and Server Peer ID Authentication

-1. The server initiates the authentication by responding to a request that must be authenticated with the response header `WWW-Authenticate: Libp2p-Challenge challenge="<base64-encoded-challenge>, Libp2p-Challenge-Server-Only"`.
+1. The server initiates the authentication by responding to a request that must be authenticated with the response header `WWW-Authenticate: Libp2p-PeerID challenge-client="<base64-encoded-challenge>`.
 The challenge MUST be randomly generated from server for sole purpose of authenticating the client.
 The server SHOULD store the challenge temporarily until the authentication is done.
 The challenge SHOULD be at least 32 bytes.

 1. The client sends a request and sets the `Authorization` [header](https://www.rfc-editor.org/rfc/rfc9110.html#section-11.6.2) header to the following:
    ```
-   Libp2p-Challenge peer-id="<encoded-peer-id-bytes>",client-challenge="<base64-encoded-client-challenge>",sig="<base64-signature-bytes>"
+   Libp2p-PeerID peer-id="<encoded-peer-id-bytes>",[challenge-server="<base64-encoded-challenge-server>",]sig="<base64-signature-bytes>"]
    ```

+   * The `challenge-server` parameter is optional.
+The client should set it if the client wants to authenticate the server.
    * The peer-id is encoded per the [peer-ids spec](../peer-ids/peer-ids.md).
    * The signature is over the concatenated result of:
    ```
      <varint-length> + "origin=" + server-name +
-     <varint-length> + "client-challenge=" + base64-encoded-client-chosen-client-challenge +
+     [<varint-length> + "challenge-server=" + base64-encoded-client-chosen-challenge-server + ]
-     <varint-length> + "challenge=" + base64-encoded-challenge
+     <varint-length> + "challenge-client=" + base64-encoded-challenge
    ```
    * Strings are UTF-8 encoded.
+   * If the challenge server was omitted in the `Authorization` header it MUST be omitted in the signature.
-   * The client-chosen client-challenge MUST be randomly generated.
+   * If provided, the client-chosen `challenge-server`` MUST be randomly generated.
-   * The client-chosen client-challenge SHOULD be at least 32 bytes.
+   * The client-chosen `challenge-server` SHOULD be at least 32 bytes.
    * The client MUST use the same server-name as what is used for the TLS session.
-   * Example:
+   * If the client _only_ wants to authenticate the server and the server does not need to authenticate the client, the client can omit the `challenge-client` from the parameters and signature on its initial request (since it did not receive a `challenge-client`).
+If a resource requires client authentication, the server MUST return `401 Unauthorized` if a client attempts to authenticate without a `challenge-client`.
+   * Example on building the message to sign:
     ```
     origin=example.com
     client-challenge=qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqo=